Does sunlight make Glaucoma worse?

 Does Sunlight Make Glaucoma Worse?

-Effects of Sunlight on Eyes
+Effects of Sunlight on Eye Health

-• Wear sunglasses that block 99% to 100% of UV rays.
+• Wear UV-blocking sunglasses: Choose lenses that block 99% to 100% of UV rays.

 Conclusion